ParthGunjikar/Seismosafe/README.md

 ### P phase detection with location
 ![sra](sra.png)

-The image confirms the successful detection of the P-phase along with its identified location.
+The image confirms the successful detection of the P-phase along with its identified location.\

+## Future Work

+Future improvements include use of improved algorithms based on advanced signal processing approaches such as Discrete Wavelet Transform (DWT) and related transforms for the purpose of noise suppression, and incorporation of machine learning based approaches to reduce false positives in detection of P-phase arrival and subsequent earthquake detection.
+Testing the device in earthquake prone areas, and conducting field tests to assess the reliability of the system, and making suitable adjustments based on user feedback.
+Collaborating with local governments for large-scale deployments and extending partnerships with disaster response organizations will enhance outreach.

 ## Acknowledgements